Instagram logo

 Social media age restrictions for under-16s

-Meta announced that from 4 December 2025, Australians under 16 will no longer have access to their Instagram accounts or be able to create a new account.
+As of 4 December 2025, Australians under 16 should no longer be able to access their Instagram accounts or create a new account.
 This change is in response to the Australian Government's social media age restrictions.

 Users aged 16 and older who mistakenly receive a notification or lose access to their accounts have the option to confirm their age through Meta’s third-party partner, Yoti, by providing a video selfie or government-issued ID.
 Yoti deletes this information once the age check is complete.